deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtensionConfiguration.rst

     :Required: true
     :type: int

-    UID of the page/folder where the dummy user and the user group(s) is stored.
+    Uid of the page/folder where the dummy user and the user group(s) is stored.

-    The extension will look for the dummy user or the configured user groups (when using the UniqueKey-Feature) on the page (or storage folder) with this ID.
+    The extension will look for the dummy user or the configured user groups (when using the UniqueKey-Feature) on the page (or storage folder) with this id.

 .. _configuration_economy: